Is a low credit score keeping you from buying a home

 First, determine the negative issues creating the barrier.
 Is it a bankruptcy?
 A foreclosure?
 Or is it just a low credit score from an assortment of past mistakes?
 Go online and download your credit report.
 There are three major credit reporting agencies: Experian, Equifax and TransUnion.
 You may access one or all three reports from these agencies on an annual basis, sometimes more often if you have had to pull a report to fix an error or combat fraud.
 One trick is to pull one report from a different agency every four months, so that you can keep an eye on your information over a period of time rather than just all at once.
 For more information on accessing your credit report see the Federal Trade Commission (FTC) or the Consumer Financial Protection Bureau (CFPB).

 Second, after you identified the negative issues on your credit report put together a plan to resolve the issues.
-A handy guide to building a better credit report can be downloaded or ordered at the FTC website.
+According to FICO, the keys to building a better credit report are checking your credit report for errors, paying bills on time, and reducing debt owed.
 Most negative items may stay on your credit report for seven years; a bankruptcy can stay on your report for up to ten years according to the CFPB.
 However, you may be able to qualify for certain loan programs even if you have one of these major issues.
 Talk to several lenders or take advantage of a special status (like being a veteran) to see if you may qualify for a special loan program.